nhuquynhle22/Mission-to-Mars/README.md

     * Store the return value in Mongo as a Python Dictionary
 * Create a root route `/` that will query the Mongo database and pass the Mars Data into an HTML template to display the data
 * Create a template HTML file called `index.html` that will take the Mars Data Dictionary and display all of the data in the appropriate HTML elements

+### Step # - Add Bootstrap 3 Components

+* Updated  web app to make it mobile-responsive, and added two additional Bootstrap 3 components to make it stand out.